DrugsNotIncluded/chtheme/README.md

 set    <application> <theme> - set selected theme for application colors <application> <theme> - print all hex color codes contained in theme file, display them in console as colored ASCII blocks
 ```

+# TODO:
++ Add ability to use interactive mode
++ Implement `chtheme colors`
++ Add instructions for adding support to new applications